Alphen aan den Rijn shopping mall shooting: Perpetrator

-Van der Vlis was obsessed with the 1999 Columbine High School massacre and chose the date of 9 April because it was the birthday of gunman Eric Harris, his 30th birthday had he survived.
+Van der Vlis was obsessed with the 1999 Columbine High School massacre and chose the date of 9 April because it would have been the 30th birthday of gunman Eric Harris.
 Van der Vlis started shooting at 12:08 pm because that was the time when Harris committed suicide.

 Van der Vlis was the grandson of Hennaarderadeel and Franeker mayor Kornelis van der Vlis, who was a member of the National Socialist Movement during World War II.
 He was also the nephew of former Dutch General Arie van der Vlis, who also served as the Chief of the Defence Staff from 1992 to 1994.